Being a dentist is a wonderful career choice. It means you want to help people be mouth healthy and make a difference in their health and well-being.

 Do you want to know more about tooth fairies?
 Plenty of stories on YouTube.

-Do you know about the NUK toothbrush?
-It is a great oral motor tool for preparing little ones to get acquainted with the feel of a tooth brush.
-The NUK Brush is a wonderful tool for oral motor stimulation and desensitization.
+Do you know about the NUK Oral Care products?
+The products are great oral motor tools for preparing little ones to get acquainted with the feel of a toothbrush.
+The NUK Oral Care products are also wonderful tools for oral motor stimulation and desensitization.
 Use also before eating to stimulate chewing and biting.

 For Our Tween and Teen Readers: